Alison McGovern

 Alison McGovern (born 30 December 1980) is a British Labour politician who has served as Member of Parliament (MP) for Birkenhead since 2024, and previously Wirral South since 2010.
-She served as Minister of State for Employment from 2024 to 2025 and currently serves as Minister of State for Local Government and Homelessness.
+She has served as Minister of State for Social Care since July 2026.
+She previously served as Minister of State for Employment from 2024 to 2025 and as Minister of State for Local Government and Homelessness from 2025 to 2026.

 Early life and career

 Alison McGovern was born on 30 December 1980 in Clatterbridge, Wirral.
 She is the granddaughter of folksinger Peter McGovern, and is the daughter of a British Railways telecoms engineer father and a mother who was a nurse.

-She was educated at Brookhurst Primary School, and then Wirral Grammar School for Girls, where she was the Head Girl from 1998 to 1999.
-She received a Bachelor of Arts degree in Philosophy from University College London.
+She was educated at Brookhurst Primary School, and then Wirral Grammar School for Girls.
+She received a Bachelor of Arts degree in philosophy from University College London.

 After graduating from university, she worked as a researcher at the House of Commons, before handling communications for development projects at Network Rail, then working for the Art Fund and Creativity, Culture and Education.

 McGovern was first elected as a councillor for Brunswick Park in the London Borough of Southwark in 2006, later becoming the Deputy Leader of the borough council's 29-member group of Labour councillors.